Passover 2026: When Does Passover Start?

 What Is Passover?

 The holiday of Pesach, or Passover, is an annual weeklong festival commemorating the emancipation of Jewish peoples from slavery (in ancient Egypt).
-The Hebrew name, Pesach, means “to passover” because the plague in Egypt that killed all firstborns passed over the Israelites’ homes, sparing the lives of their children.
+The Hebrew name for the holiday, Pesach, means to pass over and is a reference to the plague—sent to kill all firstborn children of Egypt—having passed over the Israelites’ homes, sparing the lives of their firstborns.

 The dates are based on the Hebrew calendar, from the 15th day of the Hebrew month of Nissan (or Nisan) through the 22nd day.

-Passover 2024 will be celebrated from April 22 to April 30.
-The first Seder will be on April 22 after nightfall, and the second Seder will be on April 23 after nightfall.
+Passover 2026 will be celebrated from April 1 to April 9.
+The first seder will be on April 1 after nightfall, and the second seder will be on April 2 after nightfall.

 Note: What is often called Passover today has its origins in two ancient observances.
-Nissan 14 was the Passover as mentioned in the Torah; at this time, an offering to the Lord, the sacrifice of a lamb, was slaughtered and prepared during the afternoon.
+Nissan 14 was the Passover as mentioned in the Torah; at this time, an offering was made to the Lord—the sacrifice of a lamb, which was slaughtered and prepared during the afternoon.
 Nissan 15 (the new day starting at sundown) was the beginning of the seven-day Festival of Unleavened Bread.
-On this start of Nissan 15, the Passover lamb that had been sacrificed and prepared on Nissan 14 (that same afternoon) was eaten that night (now Nissan 15), along with unleavened bread.
-Over time, the Festival of Unleavened Bread commonly became known as “Passover” and is usually considered as starting at sundown between Nissan 14 and Nissan 15.
+At the start of Nissan 15, the Passover lamb was eaten, along with unleavened bread.
+Over time, the Festival of Unleavened Bread became more commonly known as Passover and is now usually considered to begin at sundown between Nissan 14 and Nissan 15.

 Celebrating Passover